PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

     #     .$band  "1"
     # [...]

-    # Transform into year and month dimension (day not available for montly
+    # Transform into year and month dimensions (day not available for monthly
     #   runoff)
     runoff <- transform(runoff, to = "year_month_day")
     runoff